 Tim Leissner, the former Southeast Asia head of Goldman Sachs, is negotiating with US prosecutors to potentially plead guilty to criminal charges related to 1MDB, the Wall Street Journal reported on July 9.
 Leissner is seeking an agreement with US prosecutors that would involve his cooperation with the US DOJ’s investigation into 1MDB and Goldman, the newspaper quoted unnamed sources saying.

-Part of the funds raised from these bonds flowed into bank accounts of “Malaysian Official 1,”, widely assumed to be Najib, according to document made public by the DOJ’s kleptocracy unit documents.
-Najib, who was chairman of 1MDB till May 2016, is scheduled to stand trial in Malaysia on four charges related to 1MDB withnin several months.
+Part of the funds raised from these bonds flowed into bank accounts of “Malaysian Official 1,”, widely assumed to be Najib, according to documents made public by the DOJ’s kleptocracy unit.
+Najib, who was chairman of 1MDB until May 2016, is scheduled to stand trial in Malaysia on four charges related to 1MDB within several months.

 There is a high probability that the authorities of the US, Switzerland and other countries will punish some banks and bankers.
 So far there has been no major enforcement action by the US authorities in the 1MDB case.
 It is unrealistic to assume this will remain the case, because US prosecutors like to prove success by the conviction of suspects.
 In its July 10 press release, the Swiss Office of the Attorney General said it is investigating and conducting criminal proceedings against six people, namely two former 1MDB officials, two former officials of the United Arab Emirates and two executives of PetroSaudi International, a Saudi oil exploration and services company.

 The Monetary Authority of Singapore (MAS) is scrutinizing new information emerging from Malaysia and elsewhere on the 1MDB scandal, MAS managing director Ravi Menon told Singapore media on July 4.